anphonic/ej2-aspnetmvc-docs/src/maps/maps/annotations.md

 ### Changing the z-index

-The stack order of an annotation element can be changed using the `ZIndex` property in the `MapsAnnotation` class.
+The stack order of an annotation element can be changed using the `ZIndex` property in the `MapsAnnotation`.

 {% aspTab template="maps/annotations/annotaion-zindex", sourceFiles="annotaion-zindex.cs" %}